-Our aircraft was accepted by the Navy on July 9, 1941.
-It was assigned to the Naval Air Station (NAS) at Corpus Christi, Texas, and was transferred to Naval Reserve Aviation Base (NRAB) in Detroit, Mich., on April 9, 1942.
+Aircraft History: The Kaydet, the two-seater biplane introduced by Stearman Aircraft Division of Boeing in Wichita, Kansas, in 1934, became an unexpected success during World War II.
+This aircraft was accepted by the Navy on July 9, 1941 as an N2S, the Navy version of the Model 75.
+The aircraft was assigned to the Naval Air Station (NAS) at Corpus Christi, Texas, and was transferred to Naval Reserve Aviation Base (NRAB) in Detroit, Mich., on April 9, 1942.
 Its next assignment was to Naval Air Intermediate Training (NAIT) at Rodd Field, Corpus Christi, Texas, on April 1, 1944.
 The aircraft was assigned to the pool in Dallas In November 1944 until it was stricken from the record on Nov.
 30,1944.
-This aircraft bears serial number 75-1308, USN Bu No. 3531, and FAA Registry number N50329.
-Stearman became a subsidiary of Boeing in 1934.

 Current status of the airplane –